Tilt-stability, vanishing theorems and Bogomolov-Gieseker type inequalities: Preliminaries

 \subsection{Weak Bridgeland stability conditions}

-The notion of weak Bridgeland stability condition and its variant have been introduced in \cite[Section 2]{Toda1} and \cite[Definition B.1]{BMS}.
-We will use a slightly different notion in order to adapt our situation. \begin{definition} A weak Bridgeland stability condition on $X$ is a pair $\sigma=(Z, \mathcal{A})$, where where $\mathcal{A}$ is the heart of a bounded $t$-structure on $\D^b(X)$, and $Z:\K(\D^b(X))\rightarrow \mathbb{C}$ is a group homomorphism (called central charge) such that \begin{itemize} \item $Z$ satisfies the following positivity property for any $E\in \mathcal{A}$:
+The notion of ``weak Bridgeland stability condition'' and its variant ``very weak Bridgeland stability condition'' have been introduced in \cite[Section 2]{Toda1} and \cite[Definition 12.1]{BMS}, respectively.
+We will use a slightly different notion in order to adapt our situation.
+The main difference is the rotation of the half-plane in $\mathbb{C}$. \begin{definition} A weak Bridgeland stability condition on $X$ is a pair $\sigma=(Z, \mathcal{A})$, where where $\mathcal{A}$ is the heart of a bounded $t$-structure on $\D^b(X)$, and $Z:\K(\D^b(X))\rightarrow \mathbb{C}$ is a group homomorphism (called central charge) such that \begin{itemize} \item $Z$ satisfies the following positivity property for any $E\in \mathcal{A}$:

 \item Every non-zero object in $\mathcal{A}$ has a Harder-Narasimhan filtration in $\mathcal{A}$ with respect to $\nu_Z$-stability, here the slope $\nu_Z$ of an object $E\in \mathcal{A}$ is defined by